-The Company's 2021 annual general meeting ("2021 AGM") was held on 18 May 2021.
-The Chairman of the 2021 AGM exercised his power under the Company's Articles of Association to put each proposed resolution to the vote by way of a poll.
+The Company held two general meetings during the year.
+The Company's 2022 annual general meeting ("2022 AGM") was held on 16 June 2022 and an extraordinary general meeting ("EGM") was held on 29 November 2022 (collectively, the "General Meetings").
+The Chairmen of the General Meetings exercised their power under the Company's Articles of Association to put each proposed resolution to the vote by way of a poll.
 The procedures for conducting a poll were also explained prior to the poll being taken.
-All resolutions put to the Shareholders at the 2021 AGM were passed.
-The Company's Share Registrar was appointed as scrutineer to monitor and count the poll votes cast at the 2021 AGM.
+All resolutions put to the Shareholders at the General Meetings were passed.
+The Company's Share Registrar was appointed as scrutineer to monitor and count the poll votes cast at the General Meetings.
 The results of the voting by poll were published on the websites of the Company and HKEX.
-In addition, Executive Directors as well as respective Chairman of the Audit Committee, Remuneration Committee and Nomination Committee, and the Company's external auditor attended the 2021 AGM either in person or by phone to answer questions (if necessary).
+In addition, Executive Director as well as respective Chairman of the Audit Committee, Remuneration Committee and Nomination Committee, and the Company's external auditor attended the 2022 AGM either in person or by phone to answer questions (if necessary).